frePPLe/frepple/doc/faq.rst

    post-operation times are shrunk and safety stock inventory targets are not met.

-   In other words these are considered “soft constraints”: we try to respect them if possible, but will create a plan that violates these if that is required to deliver the customer order on time.
+   In other words these are considered soft constraints: we try to respect them if possible, but will create a plan that violates these if that is required to deliver the customer order on time.